Pierre-Gustave Joly de Lotbinière: Traveller in Greece, Egypt and the Holy Land

 In 1839, Joly was in Paris at the time when Louis Daguerre unveiled his early photographic process to the scientific world.
 Embarking on a trip to the Middle East, Pierre-Gustave acquired one of the first daguerreotype cameras from Noël Paymal Lerebours in order to make photographic records of the ancient monuments he was about to see on his journey.
 He travelled via Malta to Greece, where he visited Athens and other places, and then carried on to Alexandria.
 There, he met the painter Horace Vernet and his nephew, Frédéric Goupil-Fesquet, who were also carrying daguerreotype equipment.
 The three men undertook some excursions in Egypt together before parting company.
 Joly then travelled to the Holy Land, Syria and Turkey.
 Back in Paris, five of his 92 plates were published by Lerebours in his book Excursions daguerriennes (1840–41), others by architect Hector Horeau for his book Panorama from Egypt and Nubia (1841).
 Due to technological restrictions, the daguerreotypes themselves could not be reproduced and, instead, were copied as engravings which could then be printed.
 None of Joly's original plates has been identified, and they may well be lost.
-What they contained is known through his diary which has been published in 2011.
+What they contained is known through his diary which was published in 2011.

 Later life

 He returned to his family in Quebec and is not known to ever taking any further photographs after this trip.
 Instead, Joly built a summer estate at Pointe-Platon near Sainte-Croix.
 Known today as Domaine Joly-De Lotbinière, the estate has been entered in the register of Canada's Historic Places.

 In 1861, after 33 years of marriage, Joly separated from his wife who, in the previous year, had signed over the seigneury of Lotbinière to their eldest son Henri-Gustave.
-Joly went back to Paris where he died in 1865 and was buried in the Montmartre Cemetery.
-His wife died in Quebec, October 24, 1887, having survived her husband for many years, aged 77 and her remains was buried at Vaudreuil.
+Joly returned to Paris where he died in 1865 and was buried in the Montmartre Cemetery.
+His wife died at age 77 in Quebec on October 24, 1887 having survived her husband for many years; her remains was buried at Vaudreuil.